 Thank you to the landlords and estate agents who voluntarily provide the data that make this release possible.Back to table of contents

 Under the current methodology, we do not publish a time series and users are advised not to infer trends in the rental market over time by comparing prices year-on-year.

-These statistics are based on a sample of 480,920 rents recorded between 1 October 2020 and 30 September 2021.
+These statistics are based on a sample of 509,390 rents recorded between 1 October 2021 and 30 September 2022.
 Rent Officers collect these letting information data for functions related to Housing Benefit and Universal Credit on behalf of the Department for Work and Pensions (DWP).
-They are responsible for ensuring collected lettings information is representative of the full range of market rents.
+They are responsible for ensuring collected lettings information are representative of the full range of market rents.
 The Valuation Office Agency (VOA) provides more information on Rent Officers.